 Australia's red, hot centar.

-I really made two trips.
-One test ride from Brisbane to Sydney and back for a total of about 5,000 km.
+First I made one test ride from Brisbane to Sydney and back for a total of about 5,000 km.
 My cousin got an old Honda Transalp in rather bad shape.
-He fixed and I had to try it first before taking it to the outback.
+He fixed it and I had to try it first before taking it to the outback.
 The bike performed like a champ.

-The other ride was from Brisbane along the coast south to Melbourne, Adelaide and eventually to Perth returning through the middle, on the Great Central Road.
+The real ride was from Brisbane, along the coast south to Melbourne, Adelaide and eventually to Perth returning through the middle, on the Great Central Road.

 It took me more than a month and 15,000 km to do the loop.
 No mechanical problems, and most importantly, not a single flat.